MapMaths/MathsNotes.jl/README.md

 Differential Geometry: curvature

-Elementary Algebra: Rational Root Theorem.
+Elementary Number Theory: Rational Root Theorem.

 Note: the derivative function calculator will NOT do any symbolic calculations, as it is just a abbreviation for `x -> d(f, x)`